-- Summer internships must last at least four weeks.
+- Summer internships must last at least 10 hours a week for four weeks.
 Internships can be paid or unpaid.

-- Students must submit a personal statement, resume, and budget for consideration.
+- Students must submit a personal statement, resume, and required budget template for consideration.

 - If selected to receive a grant, students may be required to submit a signed letter from their internship stating that the student's internship participation is compliant with county, state, and/or international COVID-19-related recommendations or orders, in order to receive the grant.